akhil3shh/aws-infra-provisioning/README.md

 Upload all HCL configuration files to GitHub, create a pipeline, integrate the repository with this pipeline and make sure to check the
 GitHub hook trigger for GITScm polling option.
 Write the script and build the pipeline.

-After the pipeline runs successfully, all setiings and configurations have been applied and the resources are deployed in AWS.
+After the pipeline builds successfully, all settings and configurations have been applied and the resources are deployed in AWS.